-Out-of-Network Provider or Out-of-Network Facility - A provider or facility with which we have not arranged to coordinate or provide covered services to members of our plan.
-Out-of-network providers are providers that are not employed, owned, or operated by our plan or are not under contract to deliver covered services to you.
-Using out-of-network providers or facilities is explained in this booklet in Chapter 3.
+Out-of-Network Provider or Out-of-Network Facility - A provider or facility that does not have a contract with our plan to coordinate or provide covered services to members of our plan.
+Out-of-network providers are providers that are not employed, owned, or operated by our plan.